ST. PETERSBURG, Fla. (AP) It didn't take Jay Bruce long to feel like a part of the Cleveland Indians.

-''It gives you a little bounce in your step,'' Francona said Thursday before the Indians opened a four-game series against Tampa Bay. ''There's no guarantees.
-There's not supposed to be, but he is a really good run producer, and to add him to your lineup is really going to help.''
+''It gives you a little bounce in your step,'' Francona said before the game. ''He is a really good run producer, and to add him to your lineup is really going to help.''

 Outfielders Lonnie Chisenhall and Michael Brantley are on the disabled list, although Francona hopes to get Chisenhall back by next week.

-''If it comes to the point where we have too many outfielders, good for us because right now, we're playing two short,'' Francona said. ''So to get a bat like this ...
-I mean, something else could happen.
-So we've got a stretch of 22 games in a row, so to have that bat should help us.''
+''If it comes to the point where we have too many outfielders, good for us, because right now, we're playing two short,'' Francona said. ''We've got a stretch of 22 games in a row, so to have that bat should help us.''

 Edwin Encarnacion is the Indians' home run leader with 22.
-The Indians have 131 home runs and rank 10th in the league, the same position they finished last year before winning the pennant.
+The Indians have 131 homers and rank 10th in the league, the same position they finished last year before winning the pennant.
 The 2016 Indians were second in the league in runs, however, compared to seventh this year.

-Francona said he hopes owner Paul Dolan gets the proper credit for acquiring Bruce, whose contract expires at the end of this season.
+Francona said he hopes owner Paul Dolan gets credit for acquiring Bruce, whose contract expires at the end of this season.

 `'(Dolan) kind of took a big bite right there, and don't think we don't appreciate it because it's going to give us a better chance to win,'' Francona said.